Subsections

 https://darts.isas.jaxa.jp

 They provide multiple options for data downloads.
 Below is an example of downloads from NASA and JAXA through Unix terminal commands.
-Similar commands are in the instructions for GO observers.
+Similar commands are introduced in the emails for GO observers.

 NASA: